 Sean the previous owner dropped by this afternoon for a gawk and a ride of the machine.
 Recently he found the old compliance plate amongst his stuff... it had been removed when he'd had the frame powder-coated years ago, and then subsequently mislaid.
 As you can see, this Katana is one of the very early ones...

 What's so crash-hot about the GS and GSX series Suzukis?
 Well, there is THAT ENGINE.
 Bullet-proof, robust, powerful, and brilliantly designed.

 And what's so great about Suzuki Katanas in particular?
 Well, THAT ENGINE combined with THAT STYLING.
-It's become a truly iconic design that lives on with the Katana 250 and 400 models.
+"Iconic" has to be one of the most abused words of our time... but folks, the Katana's design is TRULY iconic.
+That screen with the top fairing has lines that have been incorporated into so many motorcycle designs: a lot of BMWs, for starters.
+You can see that excellent shape being stolen by many, many manufacturers since 1981, but know this: they all began with THIS BIKE.
 And the designers responsible?
 Hans Muth & Jan Fellstrom of Target Design.
 If you'd like to read a review, the one at Motorcycle Specifications is a good place to start.

 On the mechanical side, the Achilles' Heel of the Katana (and indeed any GS- or GSX-engined machine) is the charging system.

 - Wiseco 1170cc piston kit ... which is a nice step up from 1075cc ;-)

 - Ported head because there's no point in having big lungs if you have a strangled wind-pipe